Historical Investment Returns Calculator

 For example, the “No” selection allows you to answer this question:

-On the other hand, the "Yes" selection allows you to answer this question:
+By contrast, the “Yes” selection allows you to answer this question:

-What would have been my ROI and the investment's final value had I made a one-time $10,000 investment in AAA corporate bonds in 1993 and then sold them in 2023? ($29,126)
+What would my ROI and final value have been if I had made a one-time $10,000 investment in AAA corporate bonds in 1995 and then sold the investment in 2025? ($25,171, ROI 4.1%)

 Adjust for inflation

-First, without an adjustment for inflation, if you had made a one-time investment of $10,000 in the S&P 500 at the end of 2012, it would be valued at nearly $27,000 ($17,000 gain) as of the end of 2022.
-The annualized rate-of-return is 10.4%.
+Without adjusting for inflation, a one-time $10,000 investment in the S&P 500 at the end of 2012 would be worth nearly $27,000 by the end of 2022.
+The gain would be about $17,000, and the annualized return would be 10.4%.

-Once we do that, the market value drops from just under $27,000 to about $21,000.
+After adjusting for inflation, the value drops from just under $27,000 to about $21,000.

-What does this mean?
+What does this show?

-It means the gain on the investment will purchase about $13,500 of new stuff and not $17,700.
-The difference of about $4,200 is the amount required to stay even with inflation, or $14,200 ($10,000 + $4,200) will buy the same basket of goods in 2022 as what $10,000 bought in 2012.
+It shows that the real gain would purchase about $13,500 of goods and services, not $17,700.
+The difference of approximately $4,200 represents the amount required to offset inflation.
+In other words, $14,200 ($10,000 + $4,200) in 2022 buys what $10,000 bought in 2012.

 The Historical Chart and the Logarithmic Scale

-Real Estate is a Particular Case
+Real Estate Is a Particular Case

 Do you own a home?